huntrar/cliquery/README.md

     > http://www.cs.rit.edu/~ncs/Courses/570/UserGuide/OpenGLonWin-11.html

-    > NextPrevUpTopContentsIndex Using OpenGL on Windows: A Simple ExampleAny OpenGL program for Windows has to take care of some window-dependent setup.
-There are several ways this setup can be done, for example, using the GLUT library or using GDI and WGL directly.
-This guide focuses on using the Windows OpenGL API directly.
+    > NextPrevUpTopContentsIndex Using OpenGL on Windows: A Simple Example
+    > Any OpenGL program for Windows has to take care of some window-dependent
+    > setup.
+There are several ways this setup can be done, for example, using
+    > the GLUT library or using GDI and WGL directly.
+This guide focuses on
+    > using the Windows OpenGL API directly.
     > See more? (y/n): n
     ```